ssharoff/genre-keras/README.md

 # Neural network for genre classification

+This repository contains two classifiers.
+One is the older LSTM-based version, see below.
+The other is the more modern BERT-based version, which has been tested with a number of transformer models, most successfully with XLM-Roberta.
+The usage is:

+`./classifier-bert.py -p en -e 3'

+(use any other parameters from running `./classifier-bert.py -h`.
+Empirically, training beyond three epochs is not needed).

+For testing

+`./classifier-bert.py -p en --testmodel MNAME -t FNAME'

+where MNAME is the directory with the latest checkpoint and FNAME is a corpus in the one-line-per-document format.

+# LSTMs for genre classification

 This is a simple neural classifier which aims at providing text classification using a mixed representation, which uses the most common words and the Part-Of-Speech tags for the less common words.
 The idea is that this captures the genre categories without relying too much on keywords specific to the training corpus.
 For example, a review text:

 `It won the SCBWI Golden Kite Award for best nonfiction book of 1999 and has sold about 50,000 copies.`